2019 Tax Filing: IRS Successfully Implemented Tax Law Changes but Needs to Improve Service for Taxpayers with Limited-English Proficiency

 Internal Revenue Service The Commissioner of Internal Revenue should reconcile authority and implement procedures for routinely reviewing the English versions of IRS's most commonly used vital tax products and web pages to ensure that information is included in commonly encountered languages about where taxpayers with LEP can obtain the translated content.
 If such content is not translated, the products and web pages should include information about where taxpayers with LEP can obtain language assistance from IRS.
 (Recommendation 2)

-IRS agreed with GAO's January 2020 recommendation and has begun implementing procedures for expanding service to taxpayers with LEP.
+IRS took several actions in response to the recommendation to implement procedures for expanding service to taxpayers with LEP and guiding them to assistance in their language.
 For example, in 2020, IRS developed a Servicewide Multilingual Improvement Strategy and other LEP initiatives that included the Language Services Executive Advisory Committee.
 The committee was charged with further expanding available platforms and increasing available languages across multiple channels, including digital tools, telephone assistance, tax forms and publications, written correspondence, and outreach and education.
-As of December 2021, IRS has taken multiple steps to expand services to taxpayers with LEP, but those steps are incomplete.
-For example, IRS translated the Form 1040 into Spanish for the 2021 filing season.
+As of December 2021, IRS translated the Form 1040 into Spanish for the 2021 filing season.
 In addition, IRS translated publication 17 "Your Federal Income Tax (For Individuals)" into multiple languages and added more translated content online in 20 languages.
 Specifically, IRS translated content on its "Help" webpage under "Other Languages" on topics such as taxpayer rights.
 IRS also added information on how taxpayers can receive assistance in their language if they are unable to find it online.
-However, if IRS's translated webpage directs taxpayers to an untranslated page, IRS continues to include a translated alert on that page that the information is not available in the taxpayer's language but does not provide information on how the taxpayer can obtain assistance in their chosen language.
-In addition, as of January 2022, IRS had not provided documentation related to reconciling authority and implementing procedures for routinely reviewing the English versions of IRS's most commonly used vital tax products and web pages.
-Without clear policy and procedures for routinely reviewing English versions of IRS's most commonly used vital tax products and web pages, IRS cannot ensure that taxpayers with LEP can obtain information in their chosen language to get assistance needed to file a return and pay taxes owed.
+For example, as of January 2024, if IRS's translated webpage directs taxpayers to an untranslated page, IRS includes an alert in the taxpayer's chosen language on that page that the information is not translated in the taxpayer's language.
+The alert directs the taxpayer to IRS's "Help" webpage which provides a phone number for taxpayers to call for assistance in their language.
+IRS's translated versions of publication 17 also provide a link to the "Help" page.
+These efforts help ensure that taxpayers with LEP can obtain information in their chosen language to get assistance needed to file a return and pay taxes owed.

 Internal Revenue Service The Commissioner of Internal Revenue should reconcile authority and implement procedures for routinely reviewing its multilingual web pages to effectively prevent, or detect and correct, errors such as incorrect or outdated information.
 For example, these procedures could call for the divisions to work with the Linguistics, Policy, Tools, & Services (LPTS) section whenever the English version of translated content is updated.
 (Recommendation 3)